 The combination of interchange and assessment fees is also known as “swipe fees” and makes up 80% to 90% of the transaction cost.

-Mark-up fees are charged by third parties such as your software provider, acquiring bank, and other parties involved in each transaction.
-Markup fees make up 20% to 25% of the transaction cost.
+Mark-up fees are the payment processors margin on each transaction.
+Mark-up fees are charged by third parties such as your software provider, acquiring bank, and other parties involved in each transaction and cover the processor’s operating costs and profit.
+Markup fees make up 20% to 25% of the transaction cost and negotiable.

 Markup fees vary from processor to processor and depend on the fees your business charges, pricing model, and amount of transaction.